jgchoti/studynote/README.md

 ## Contribution and Feedback

-If you notice any inaccuracies or have suggestions for improvement, please feel free to contribute by submitting a pull request.
+If you notice any inaccuracies or have suggestions for improvement, please feel free to contribute by submitting a pull request OR send me a message.
 Your feedback is highly appreciated!

 ---